-Kate Mulgrew.
-Tickets to regular planetarium programs range from $4 to $5.
-A full schedule may be found at the planetarium's website
+after the exhibit unveiling.
+A full schedule of programs may be found at the planetarium's website

 or by calling 217/351-2446.
 Ticket prices for regular programs range from $4 to $5.